rurbin3/ZKit-Framework/.github/ISSUE_TEMPLATE/bug-report-template.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem. more info on bug report faster and better it can get solved
+If applicable, add screenshots to help explain your problem.
+The more information you add in the bug report, the faster it can get solved.

 **Desktop (please complete the following information):**
- - OS: (Knowing if its linux or windows is enough)
+ - OS: (Specify if it is Linux or Windows)
  - Python Version [e.g. 2.7.0, 3.7.1]
  - Version Of ZKit-Framework [e.g. 1.2.0]